anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Tree Diagram

-The following tree diagram is mostly a duplicate of the contents of {{RFC8995}}, with the addition of the fields agent-signed-data, the registrar-proximity-certificate, and agent-signing certificate.
+The following tree diagram is mostly a duplicate of the contents of {{RFC8995}}, with the addition of the fields agent-signed-data, registrar-proximity-certificate, and agent-signing certificate.
 The tree diagram is described in {{RFC8340}}.
 Each node in the diagram is fully described by the YANG module in Section {{voucher-request-prm-yang-module}}.